France beats its European rival England to advance to the World Cup semifinals

 France bounced back in the 78th minute.
 Griezmann sent another pass into the box and Olivier Giroud soared up to deliver a header beyond the outstretched arms of the English keeper.
 The goal adds to Giroud's all-time scoring lead for France.

-In the 84th minute, England missed a golden chance to tie it up.
+In the 84th minute, England missed a golden chance to even the game again.
 Harry Kane lined up for his second penalty kick of the game - but this time he struck it high above the cross bar.

 England controlled possession for the entire game.
 They had more passes, more crosses and twice as many shots.
 But it mattered not for France.
 No defending world champions had gone beyond the quarterfinals this century until today.